Skip to content

 Batch Execution

-To run R in batch mode, write an R script, then write a bash jobscript and execute via the qsub command.
+To run R in batch mode, write an R script, then write a bash jobscript and execute via the sbatch command.
 By default, R will use 24 threads on Salomon when running MKL kernels.

 Example jobscript: